 2. The development, completion and presentation of an independent research project, The Second Year Research Project, which is initiated in the first year of training and completed no later than the beginning of the third year.

 3. Successful completion of three years of training at a clinical practicum site.
-During the first year students are in a carefully selected number of external clinical placements for eight to twelve hours a week.
-All students in the second year of the program are trained in the Psychological Services Center under the supervision of the doctoral faculty for twelve hours per week.
+During the first year students are in a carefully selected external clinical placement for eight to twelve hours a week.
+All students in the second year of the program are trained in the Psychological Services Center under the supervision of the doctoral faculty for fifteen hours per week.
 During the third year students are trained in a range of clinical external sites depending upon their area of interest for sixteen to twenty hours per week.
 All clinical placements are accompanied by an on-campus clinical practicum course where students are supervised by a member of the doctoral faculty.

 4. Completion of the Clinical Qualifying Examination.
-The exam is designed to assess the student’s mastery of the empirical and theoretical literature, and his/her ability to relate this literature to the treatment and assessment of a single clinical case treated by the doctoral student.
+The exam is designed to assess the student’s mastery of the empirical and theoretical literature, and the student’s ability to relate this literature to the treatment and assessment of a single clinical case treated by the doctoral student.
 Completion of the examination paper for the oral examination takes place no later than the beginning of December of the third year of training.
 The oral examination ordinarily takes place within two months.